Plazarama/plazarama.github.io/_posts/2015-10-20-environment-setup.md

 	npm install mongoose --save

-Once is installed we need to modify the app, first we need to require mongoose and connect to the MongoDB database:
+Once is installed we need to modify the app.
+We are going to add new Users to our database, so first we need to require mongoose and connect to the MongoDB database:

 {% highlight javascript %}
 var mongoose = require('mongoose');